When it comes to flours, making the right choice is very important to blood sugar control.

 We've often been told that eating whole grains is a great source of fiber.
 And while ‘whole grains' do provide some fiber they are not the only thing that provide us with our daily fiber needs, vegetables do too.

-For example: 1 slice of wholewheat bread has 1.9 g of fiber, while a carrot has 2.3 g.
+For example: 1 slice of wholewheat bread has 1.9 grams of fiber, while a carrot has 2.3 grams.
 All grains and vegetables do range in fiber content, but vegetables are a great source of daily fiber and are also higher in vitamins, minerals, and antioxidants than grains.

 So we don't have to eat grains in order to get adequate fiber.